God Meets His People at Mount Sinai

 Instructions

-- Cut a large triangle out of brown construction paper to represent Mount Sinai and glue it to the blue background paper.
+- Cut a large, jagged triangle from brown construction paper to be the mountain.
+Glue it to the center of the dark background paper.

-- Use gray markers to shade the cotton balls so they look like smoke.
+- Use gray and black markers to shade the cotton clouds so they look dark and heavy with smoke.

-- Draw yellow lightning bolts coming out of the clouds and down the sides of the mountain.
+- Use orange and yellow glitter glue to draw fire and lightning bolts shooting out from the cloud and along the sides of the mountain.

 Effective Teaching Techniques